Coronavirus and buses update

 Here's some more detailed advice on travelling:

-- Timetables: Most bus services are now back to normal services, although some buses in Hull and some evening buses are running to special lockdown timetables.
-All timetables currently running lockdown timetables will return to normal from 16 May, other than Hull-University Service 103 & Late Night Service 106, which will remain suspended for now, and will return later in the year.
+- Timetables: All timetables are running as normal, other than Hull-University Service 103 & Late Night Service 106, which will remain suspended for now, and will return later in the year.

 - When should I travel?
-Due to social distancing, buses can carry fewer passengers than normal, so please try to travel at quiet times if you can.
-You can plan your journeys around quiet times using our When2Travel journey planner, which predicts how busy individual journeys are likely to be.
+Buses are now back to carrying a normal number of passengers, but if you'd prefer not to travel on busy buses you can plan your journeys around quiet times using our When2Travel journey planner, which predicts how busy individual journeys are likely to be.
 On the day you travel, you can track your bus in real time to see how busy it is, along with useful information such as whether it's a single or double decker bus.

 - Buying a ticket: Please use contactless payments or buy a ticket in advance on the East Yorkshire Buses app, if you can.
 We are still accepting cash to pay for tickets, but please only use cash if you have no alternative.